ddbj/www/_metabobank/metadata-e.md

 |[Magnetic field strength](#Magnetic_field_strength)|NMR|NMR spectroscopy|

 [Parameter Value\[Post extraction\]](#Post_extraction)<a name="Post_extraction"></a>
-: Extract concentration, samples enrichment and resuspension processes e.g. Dried under nitrogen, resuspended in H2O or pyridine, SPE column.
+: This column describes how the sample was extracted into a solvent prior to being injected into the analytical instrument of choice.
+Example, 400 µL water.

 [Parameter Value\[Derivatization\]](#Derivatization)<a name="Derivatization"></a>
-: Derivatization methods e.g. OMS, TMS.
+: If the sample has been subjected to chemical modification prior to injection.
+Example, sylilation.

 [Parameter Value\[Chromatography instrument\]](#Chromatography_instrument)<a name="Chromatography_instrument"></a>
-: The full name of the instrument used for the chromatographic part of this assay, including the manufacturer and model number as reported in manufacturer's brochures, user manuals, or on their website.
+: Add the full name of the instrument used for the Chromatographic part of this assay, including the manufacturer and model number as reported in manufacturer's brochures, user manuals, or on their website.
+Example, Shimadzu Nexera UHPLC system.

 [Parameter Value\[Autosampler model\]](#Autosampler_model_Ch)<a name="Autosampler_model_Ch"></a>
 : Manufacturer and model number.

 [Parameter Value\[Column model\]](#Column_model_Ch)<a name="Column_model_Ch"></a>
 : Manufacturer, model number and dimensions.
+Example, HSS T3 C18 (1.8 μm, 1.0 x 100 mm; Waters).

 [Parameter Value\[Column type\]](#Column_type_Ch)<a name="Column_type_Ch"></a>
-: Type or phase of column used e.g reverse phase.
+: Type or phase of column used.
+Example, reverse phase.

 [Parameter Value\[Guard column\]](#Guard_column_Ch)<a name="Guard_column_Ch"></a>
 : Type of guard column used.